elastic/geneve/tests/reports/documents_from_rules-8.18.md

 71 rules:

+* AWS Access Token Used from Multiple Addresses
 * AWS Bedrock Detected Multiple Attempts to use Denied Models by a Single User
 * AWS Bedrock Detected Multiple Validation Exception Errors by a Single User
 * AWS Bedrock Guardrails Detected Multiple Policy Violations Within a Single Blocked Request